gabischima/gabischima.github.io/en/ennecoisa.md

   </div>
   <div class="gsm-enne__description">
     <p>
       Enne is a blank character.
 Brings with it limit and freedom.
-Constant challenge to thin outside the box, beyond contour.
+Constant challenge to think outside the box, beyond contour.
     </p>
     <p>
       I tattooed to change it constantly, but I learned that I also don't have to.
 It's complete within it self, though it accepts (wishes) interactions from me or others.